Google’s AMP now powers 2B+ mobile pages and 900K domains, loads 2x faster

 As Google looks for ways to keep people using its own mobile search to discover content — in competition with apps and other services like Facebook’s Instant Articles — the company is announcing some updates to AMP, its collaborative project to speed up mobile web pages.

 Today at the Google I/O developer conference, Google announced that there are now over 2 billion AMP pages covering some 900,000 domains.
-These pages also also loading twice as fast as before via Google Search, and that the AMP network is now expanding to more e-commerce sites and covering more ad formats.
+These pages are also loading twice as fast as before via Google Search.
+Lastly, the AMP network is now expanding to more e-commerce sites and covering more ad formats.

 The advances serve as a counterbalance to some of the controversy that Google and others have courted through initiatives like this, which are optimised for user experience, but have been criticised for pointing people essentially to Google/Facebook/other domains and therefore taking traffic away from the sites themselves.